Jump Clients and Assets | RS for iOS

 • VNC

-Jump Shortcuts are grouped according to who can access them — only the user who created them or members of a particular Jump Group.
+Assets are grouped according to who can access them — only the user who created them or members of a particular Asset Group.

-1. To locate a Jump Shortcut, tap on the Jump Items at the bottom of the screen.
+1. To locate an Asset, tap on the Assets at the bottom of the screen.

 2. Select a location and touch the Refresh button.